Stan Rawlinson dog behaviourist. Explains why the Staffordshire Bull Terrier has been wrongly accused. Staffies make great family dogs

 No preservatives, No sugar, rancid fat or caramel Most are suitable for puppies and older dogs

 I currently have thirty-four different treats that will rise and new ones arrive.
-They range from cows horns to bull willies. beef scalp to chicken necks, rabbits ears, Pigs tails, dog spaghetti and ear shells (Auricles) and lots more.
+They range from cow hooves to bull’s willies. beef scalp to chicken necks, rabbits ears, Pigs tails, dog spaghetti and ear shells (Auricles) and lots more.

 The Staffie’s (Staffordshire Bull Terriers) reputation is built on hearsay rather than fact.
 On the way, it looks rather than the way it acts.